 |Courtesy of www.FridaKahlo.org|

-In this painting, under the gloomy sky the sun and moon divided the background into two halves of light and dark.
-In the middle Frida was sitting there and weeping in a read Tehuana costume.
+In this painting, under the gloomy sky, the sun and moon divided the background into two halves of light and dark.
+In the middle, Frida was sitting there and weeping in a read Tehuana costume.
 Nevertheless she seems strong and confident.
 Behind her on a hospital trolley, lying a second Frida, who is anesthetized and her surgical incisions still open and dripping with blood.
 Frida was holding a pink orthopedic corset while sitting in the wooden chair.
-In her another hand she was holding a flag which has words from a song "Cielito Lindo" - "Tree of Hope, keep firm."
+On her other hand, she was holding a flag which has words from a song ""Cielito Lindo" - "Tree of Hope, Remain Strong."